10 Tips to Reduce Arthritis Pain

 Avoid Putting Pressure

-Orthopedic doctors repeatedly encourage arthritis patients to reduce the level of pressure on their joints.
+Medcare orthopedic repeatedly encourage arthritis patients to reduce the level of pressure on their joints.
 Incorrect lifting, sudden movements or lack of stretching exercises are potentially harmful for the joints and should be avoided.
 Instead of handling heavy objects opt to slide the object along to its destination, use your shoulder to open the door rather than your hand, hold books in the palm of your hand or place them on a table, and bend your knees when lifting a heavy object instead of putting pressure on your back.

 Exercise functions as a key component in keeping joint pain at bay.
 Moreover, it promotes increased levels of energy and leaves you feeling happy.
 Experts advise that patients should engage in walking, cycling, swimming or light weight training at least three times a week for about 30 minutes.
 To ensure that the exercise of your choice is compatible with the severity of your arthritis, chalk out a shorter duration of exercise time and see how you feel about it.
 Exercise should be avoided completely when the joints are inflames.
 Moreover, in no way must a patient engage in high impact exercises such as running and jumping.